Dallas Life

 You don’t need us to tell you that everything is more expensive these days: Groceries.
 Housing.
 Even the State Fair of Texas.
 And because this is a city known for being business-minded, opulent and doing everything bigger (or at least pretending to — they don’t call them $30k millionaires for nothing), it’s not surprising that Dallasites are concerned more about rising costs than the average American.

-There’s never a shortage of things to do around here, but sometimes your wallet needs a relief, especially during the holiday season.
-Besides, we’d never judge you (in this economy?!) for scoping out all of the ways to have a fun while staying fiscally responsible.
-So, we’ve put together a list of free things to do this weekend:
+There’s never a shortage of things to do around here, but sometimes your wallet needs a break.
+Besides, we’d never judge you (in this economy?!) for scoping out all of the ways to have fun while staying fiscally responsible.
+So, we’ve put together a list of ways to spend your weekend without having to spend a dime:

 Editor's Picks